By Changing the Way I Educated My Son, He and I Got Closer

 After Committing His Studies to God, My Son’s Grades Went Up

 In the blink of an eye, the countdown began to my son’s midterm exams.
 I thought of the last time he’d had a mock exam, when I had stayed up revising with him and his grade had only just been enough to scrape through.
 This time, if I didn’t make him do any extra-curricular exercises, how would he fare in the exams?
 I began to feel anxious again, and I really wanted to take advantage of this time to give him extra lessons again, but when I thought of how all the pressure I’d put on him to study last time had caused him nothing but harm, I let go of that idea.
 With my conflicted thoughts, I prayed to God, asking Him to guide me to find the path of practice within His words.
-After praying, I read these words of God: “When you repeatedly investigate and carefully dissect the various goals of life that people pursue and their various different ways of living, you will find that not one of them fits the Creator’s original intention when He created humanity.
-All of them draw people away from the Creator’s sovereignty and care; they are all pits into which humanity falls, and which lead them to hell.
-After you recognize this, your task is to lay aside your old view of life, stay far from various traps, let God take charge of your life and make arrangements for you, try only to submit to God’s orchestrations and guidance, to have no choice, and to become a person who worships God” (“God Himself, the Unique III”).
+After praying, I read these words of God: “When you repeatedly investigate and carefully dissect the various goals that people pursue in life and their myriad ways of living, you will find not one of them conforms to the Creator’s original intention with which He created humanity.
+All of them draw people away from the Creator’s sovereignty and care; they are all traps which cause people to become depraved, and which lead them to hell.
+After you recognize this, your task is to lay aside your old view of life, stay far from various traps, let God take charge of your life and make arrangements for you; it is to try only to submit to God’s orchestrations and guidance, to live without individual choice, and to become a person who worships God” (“God Himself, the Unique III”).
 As I contemplated God’s words, I came to the realization that, although I understood in theory that our fates are ruled in God’s hands, and that we cannot control our own fates nor change the fate of anyone else, those axioms of logic and heretical fallacies that Satan had instilled in me had taken deep root, and they were still firmly controlling and dominating my thoughts.
 Therefore, when it came time for my son to take his exams, I was still somewhat nervous and anxious.
 I saw that I had been corrupted so deeply by Satan and that, though I understood the truth and wished to submit to God, I still wasn’t able to attain to this and was still being involuntarily controlled by those fallacies and axioms of Satan—how pitiable I was!
 I thought of how I had lived by Satan’s fallacies and axioms and had caused both my son and myself pain.
 If I continued to put pressure on my son to study, I would no doubt fall foul once again to Satan’s deceitful schemes and fall into the trap Satan laid to toy with people.
 I could no longer afford to be blind and ignorant.
 God is the Creator and He cares in His heart for every single person; God makes suitable arrangements for the fate of every one of us, and only by committing my son’s fate into God’s hands and submitting to His orchestrations and arrangements could I be someone with wisdom and reason, and I would then be able to live freely and calmly.
 Once I’d understood God’s will and I’d found the path of practice, I thereupon said a prayer of obedience to God: “O God, I no longer wish to live by Satan’s fallacies and axioms.
 I wish to submit to Your orchestrations and arrangements and hand everything to do with my son into Your hands.
 His exam grades cannot determine his fate, and I believe that only You can lead people onto the right path of light.
 I wish to submit to Your sovereignty and arrangements.”

 The next morning, I checked over the articles my son would be taking into the exam and, laughing and chatting, I took him to school.
 When we got to the gate, I enjoined him, saying, “Son, don’t feel pressured during the exam.
 Just concentrate on reading carefully and answering the questions, and just do your best.”
 Dongdong nodded, and cheerfully went into the classroom.